Get

 Why Do Dogs Imitate Their Owners?
 Vet-Verified Habits, Facts & FAQ

-If you’re a dog parent, you’ll likely notice your dog imitating or mimicking some of your behaviors at some point.
-Most dog parents find this quite cute as their beloved pet is starting to show similar personality traits to their own personality.
+If you’re a dog parent, you’ve likely noticed your dog imitating or mimicking one or more of your behaviors at some point.
+Most dog parents find this quite cute, as their beloved pet is displaying similar personality traits to their own.
 But why does this happen?
-And why do dogs imitate their owners?
+Why do dogs imitate their owners?

-While multiple factors affect your dog and the way it behaves, one of the biggest reasons why dogs imitate us is because they are pack animals.
-However, there are other factors that we’ll discuss throughout the article.
+While multiple factors affect your dog and the way that they behave, one of the biggest reasons dogs imitate their owners is that they are pack animals.
+However, there are other factors that we discuss in this article.

-Being pack animals means that dogs have natural instincts to observe and behave like the leader of their pack, which is, in this case—you.
-So, for dogs, imitating comes naturally, and it’s not something they can really control.
+Being pack animals means dogs have natural instincts to observe and behave like the leader of their pack, which in this case, is you.
+So, for dogs, imitating comes naturally, and it’s not something that they can really control.

-Keep reading to learn more about dogs imitating their owners, why such behavior occurs, and which habits dogs adopt from their owners.
+Keep reading to learn more about dogs imitating their owners, why such behavior occurs, and which habits dogs tend to adopt most often.

 dog owner using laptop